~Big, Cuddly Bundles of Fluff~

 The Bernedoodle is a large cross breed known for being cheerful, intelligent, loving, playful, responsive, and social.
 The most

-common colors for Bernedoodles are black, black and tan, brindle, and white.
-To keep them healthy, they will need to get exercise
+common colors for Bernedoodles are black, black and tan, brindle, and black with white.
+To keep them healthy, they will need to

-breed of dog, they may get cancer.
+Like any other breed of dog, they may get cancer.
 Genetic testing can reduce the risk of many diseases.
-A reputable breeder will perform a
+A reputable breeder will

-number of tests and provide evidence of the successful results.
-It’s important for prospective buyers to understand that breeders
+perform a number of tests and provide evidence of the successful results.
+It’s important for prospective buyers to understand

-invest a great deal of money upfront in finding healthy breeding stock and doing the required testing.
-This investment is usually
+that breeders invest a great deal of money upfront in finding healthy breeding stock and doing the required testing.
+This

 Is the Bernedoodle the Right Breed for you?